 Plant material and culture initiation

 Plants of Anoectochilus setaceus Blume were collected from Tam Dao National Park, Vinh Prhuc Province, Vietnam.
-Shoot tips (1 – 2 mm in length) were disinfected with 70% ethanol for 10 s followed by surface sterilization with 2% sodium hypochlorite for 10 min and then washed thoroughly in sterile water.
-Explants were initially cultured on Murashige and Skoog (1962, MS) medium supplemented with 0.5 mg/l benzylamino purine (BAP), 0.7% agar and 3% sucrose.
-Cultures were maintained in the culture room at 25 oC for 16-h photoperiod with a photon flux density of 40 µmol m-2 S-1 for 8 weeks.
-For further experiments, shoot tips were obtained from actively growing A. setaceus platelets.
+Shoot tips (1 – 2 mm in length) were disinfected with 70% ethanol for 10 s followed by surface sterilization with 2% sodium hypochlorite solution for 10 min and then washed thoroughly with sterile water.
+Explants were initially cultured on Murashige and Skoog (1962) medium (MS) supplemented with 0.5 mg/l benzylamino purine (BAP), 0.7% agar and 3% sucrose.
+Cultures were maintained in the culture room at 25 oC for 16-h photoperiod with a photon flux density of 40 µmol m-2 s-1 for 8 weeks.
+For further experiments, shoot tips were obtained from actively growing A. setaceus plantlets.

 Shoot multiplication

-Three different media, half strength MS, full strength MS and Knudson (1946, KC) were tested.
-For shoot multiplication and shoot growth, MS medium supplemented with different concentrations of BAP (0.1, 0.3, 0.6, 1.0, 1.5 and 2.0 mg/l) kinetin (0.1, 0.3, 0.6, 1.0, 1.5 and 2.0 mg/l), sucrose (0, 1, 2, 3, 5, and 7%) were tested depending on the objective of the experiment.
+Three different media, half strength MS, full strength MS and Knudson C medium (1946, KC) were tested.
+For shoot multiplication and shoot growth, MS medium supplemented with different concentrations of BAP or kinetin (0.1, 0.3, 0.6, 1.0, 1.5 and 2.0 mg/l) and sucrose (0, 1, 2, 3, 5, and 7%) were tested depending on the objective of the experiment.
 The pH of the medium was adjusted to 5.8 before sterilization.
 All media used in the present experiment were solidified with 0.7% agar and were autoclaved at 121 oC for 20 min.
 Explants were cultured in 250 ml bottles containing 80 ml medium.
-All cultures were incubated 25 oC for 16-h phtoperiod provided by cool white fluorescent lamps with a photon flux density of 40 µmol m-2 S-1.
+All cultures were incubated at 25 oC for 16-h phtoperiod provided by cool white fluorescent lamps with a photon flux density of 40 µmol m-2 s-1.

-Plantlet regeneration and acclimatization regenerated plants
+Plantlet regeneration and acclimatization

-Developing shoots (1 - 2 cm in length) were separated and sub-cultured onto solid MS medium for further growth and rooting.
-After eight weeks rooted shoots were rinsed with sterile water to remove residual medium and transferred to 50 x 35 x 9 cm plastic trays and 5 cm wide plastic pots containing peatmoss and kept in growth chamber and day/night temperature of 25/20 oC, 16 h photoperiod with photosynthetic photon flux of 200 m-2 S-1 and 80% relative humidity.
-After 4 weeks plantlets were transferred to greenhouse under shade with low natural light (15-20 µmol m-2 S-1) and temperature of 25 ± 2 oC.
+Developing shoots (1 - 2 cm in length) were separated and sub-cultured onto agar-solidified MS for further growth and rooting.
+After eight weeks, rooted shoots were rinsed with sterile water to remove residual medium and transferred to 50 x 35 x 9 cm plastic trays and 5 cm wide plastic pots containing peatmoss.
+They were kept in growth chamber with day/night temperature of 25/20 oC, 16 h photoperiod with photosynthetic photon flux of 200 µmol m-2 s-1, and 80% relative humidity.
+After 4 weeks, plantlets were transferred to greenhouse under shade with low natural light (15-20 µmol m-2 S-1) and temperature of 25 ± 2 oC.

 All experiments were set up in completely randomized design and repeated two times.
 Each experiment had three replications.
-Observations on number of shoots, shoot length were recorded.
+Number of shoots and shoot length were recorded.
 Data were subjected to Duncan’s multiple range test.

 RESULTS AND DISCUSSION

-Half strength MS, full strength MS and KC media were tested, on shoot regeneration from the shoot tip explants and the results revealed that full strength MS medium is superior for shoot regeneration (Table 1).
-After eight weeks of culture 3 - 5 shoot were regenerated on full strength medium and the average shoot length was 4.4 cm.
-A number of tissue culture media were tested for orchid tissue culture (Arditti and Ernst 1993) and relatively simpler media like Kndons C (Kundson 1946) and Vacin-Went (Vacin and Went 1949), which include manganese as sole microelement along with macroelements is enough for seed germination, however, balanced medium with macro- and microelements is essential for the micropropagation of orchids from shoot tip, nodal or leaf explants of orchids.
-Ket et al. (2004) used Hyponex medium for plant regeneration of A. formosanus due its low cost.
+Half strength MS, full strength MS and KC media were tested for shoot regeneration from the shoot tip explants, and the results revealed that full strength MS medium is superior for shoot regeneration (Table 1).
+After eight weeks of culture, 3 - 5 shoots with average length of 4.4 cm were regenerated on full strength MS. A number of tissue culture media were tested for orchid tissue culture (Arditti and Ernst 1993) and relatively simple media like Kndons C and Vacin-Went (Vacin and Went 1949), which include manganese as sole microelement along with macroelements, are enough for seed germination.
+However, balanced medium with macro- and microelements is essential for the micropropagation of orchids from shoot tip, nodal or leaf explants of orchids.
+Ket et al. (2004) used Hyponex medium for plant regeneration of A. formosanus due to its low cost.